2nsharma/About-Me/README.md

 - **Baking cakes and cookies!**

 I have gotten into baking different kinds of cakes of varying flavors.
-I have tried orange cakes, chocolate cakes, pineapple cakes, lemon cakes, red-velvet cakes, strawberry cakes, vanilla cakes so far.
+I have tried orange cakes, chocolate cakes, pineapple cakes, lemon cakes, red-velvet cakes, strawberry cakes, and vanilla cakes so far.
 I hope to find more time to experiment with other kinds of cakes.
 Maybe something like a _caramel cake or a blueberry cake--something unique--would be my next baked treat_.

 ![Cakes](https://images.unsplash.com/photo-1495147466023-ac5c588e2e94?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=934&q=80)